 What is the menopause?

-The menopause is a natural part of ageing when menstruation stops, that usually occurs between 45 and 55 years of age.
-In the UK, the average age for a woman to reach the menopause is 51.
+The menopause is a natural part of ageing when menstruation stops.
+It usually occurs between 45 and 55 years of age.
+In the UK, the average age to reach the menopause is 51.

 Workplace support and guidance

-A University core working group aims to support and deliver work around menopause, and establish an environment for discussions around managing menopausal symptoms here.
-If you’d like to get involved, and receive support and training to co-facilitate a café, contact Bee Macpherson or Bernadette Hardware
+- A University working group supports and delivers a range of projects and initiatives around the menopause.
+If you would like to be involved or receive support and training to co-facilitate a café, contact Bee Macpherson or Bernadette Hardware

 Where to get personal support

 Those who find their menopausal symptoms are affecting their wellbeing and their capacity to carry out their work are encouraged to seek support.
 This may include:

 - Seeing your GP for advice on available treatment options.

 - Discussing your practical needs with your line manager, HR or another manager you feel comfortable talking to.